hqbao/flight-controller/README.md

 ## Testing & Debugging

 - Use `pytest/view_charts.py` to monitor raw sensor values
-- Use `pytest/view_vectors.py` to validate 3D vector outputs
+- Use `pytest/view_attitude.py` to validate attitude estimation
 - Enable debug output on UART for real-time monitoring
 - Check module logs for calibration status and error conditions